Guidelines for Student Organization Operations and Events

-Tabling opportunities will be very limited during the Spring 2021 semester.
+Tabling opportunities will be very limited during the Summer 2021 sessions.
 Student Organizations are encouraged to create various virtual promotional information.

 - Tabling inside any other building, aside from the Student Memorial Center, even in the case of inclement weather has been suspended.

 - Student Org Tabling will continue to be permissible outdoors in any of the reservable Student Memorial Center Promenade areas.

 - Items cannot be given or received unless it has been pre-packed.
 All items must be prepacked by the original vendor.